-Top 10 Photography Tips
+Top 10 Photography Tips (Helping You Take Amazing Pictures Today!)

 - Composition – Learn the rules of composition, then break them.

-- Shutter Speed – Avoid Camera Shake.
+- Shutter Speed – Slow Shutter Speed Tips and how to avoid Camera Shake.

 - Use a Polarising Filter – Take away reflections and boost colours.